bjlkeng/bjlkeng.github.io/source/posts/tensors-manifolds-and-metric-spaces.rst

 Note: that we can only write out the matrix representation because we're still using rank 2 tensors.
 When working with higher order tensors, we can't fall back on our linear algebra anymore.

+..
+[1] This is not exactly the best example because it's showing a vector in both contravariant and tangent covector space, which is not exactly the point I'm trying to make here.
+But the idea is basically the same: the vector is the same object regardless of what basis you use.

+..
+[2] There is a `geometric interpretation of covectors <https://en.wikipedia.org/wiki/Linear_form#Visualizing_linear_functionals>`__ are parallel surfaces and the contravariant vectors "piercing" these surfaces.
+I don't really like this interpretation because it's kind of artificial and doesn't have any physical analogue that I can think of.